MahmoudElshahatt/Asteroid-Radar/README.md

 # Description

-The Shoe Store is the 2nd project in Udacity FWD program.
+The Asteroid Radar is the 2nd project in Udacity FWD program.